 If a child has other symptoms that meet the criteria for other disorders, the child will be diagnosed as having two or more disorders – for example, ASD and ADHD.
 This technically wasn’t possible with the DSM-IV, although many professionals did diagnose other disorders along with ASD.

 At Spectrum Clarity, our Access Consultants (Social Workers) will help you identify whether your child may be exhibiting any of the above issues that would warrant undertaking a full diagnostic assessment.
 We will help you to identify a Paediatrician, who is the key person in this phase, as well as the other key professionals such as a Psychologist or Speech Therapist.

 If your child has already received a diagnosis, Spectrum Clarity’s Access Consultants will help you to access eligible financial supports via Centrelink, Medicare and, where relevant, the Helping Children with Autism Package.
-Where the National Disability Insurance Scheme has rolled out, we can assist with access, planning support and possible, ongoing purchasing of supports as we are a Registered NDIS Provider for Plan Management and Support Coordination.
+Where the National Disability Insurance Scheme has rolled out, we can assist with access, planning support and possible, ongoing purchasing of supports as we are a Registered NDIS Provider for Support Coordination.